victorloureiro1/victorloureiro1/README.md

-- 🥰 Hoje eu trabalho com Front-End
+- 🥰 My name is Victor Loureiro, I'm a Front-End Developer and Student from Brazil
-- 😏 Estudando e aprendendo C#, Java, JavaScript, ReactJs e MySQL;
+- 😏 Studying and learning C#, Java, JavaScript, ReactJs e MySQL;

  <div>
   <a href="https://github.com/victorloureiro1">